 - 1. Vehicle registration - 2.
 Student ID - 3.
 Proof of credits MSU has already accepted - 4.
-Lease agreement (only if residing in Cherry Lane, Spartan Village or University Village) - 5.
-A completed red-barred form (found in our lobby) - Payment for the permit (cash, check or money order made out to Michigan State University, or VISA, MC, DISC and AMEX are accepted).
+Lease agreement (only if residing in Cherry Lane, Spartan Village or University Village) - Payment for the permit (cash, check or money order made out to Michigan State University, or VISA, MC, DISC and AMEX are accepted).